raspberrypilearning/test-detectives/en/step_4.md

 assert repr(card1) == "2 of clubs"
 ```

-This time you will see an **Assertion error** because the representation of the object you created is not "2 of clubs"
+This time you will see an **AssertionError** because the representation of the object you created is not "2 of clubs"

 ![Not the 2 of clubs](images/not-two-clubs.png)